-I have been a Registered Clinical Counsellor for over 30 years, including 11 years as the Clinical Director of a non-profit agency and 16 years as a faculty member in the Graduate Program in Counselling Psychology at Trinity Western University.
-My counselling degree is an M.Ed. from Boston University.
-I also have an M.A. from Seattle Pacific University in Christian Education which, after earning, I spent several years as a pastor.
-Additionally, I earned an Ed.D. from Simon Fraser University, and my research there focused on the praxis of critical theory in postcolonial relationships.
+Bart Begalka has been a Registered Clinical Counsellor for over 30 years, bringing a wealth of experience to his work with individuals, families, and communities.
+His professional background includes 11 years as the Clinical Director of a non-profit agency, as well as 16 years serving as a faculty member in the Graduate Program in Counselling Psychology at Trinity Western University.
+He holds an M.Ed. in Counselling from Boston University.
+In addition, he earned an M.A. in Christian Education from Seattle Pacific University, after which he spent several years serving as a pastor.
+Bart also completed an Ed.D. at Simon Fraser University, where his research focused on the application of critical theory within postcolonial relationships.

 Schedule your appointment now and start building the life you deserve.